CRFsuite - Tutorial

 Writing feature references for attributes

-You can also train a CRF model, with -t option, watching its performance (accuracy, precision, recall, f1 score) evaluated on the test data.
-It should be exciting to see your model improved as the training process advances!
+You can also train a CRF model, watching its performance (accuracy, precision, recall, f1 score) evaluated on the test data.
+It must be exciting to see your model improved as the training process advances!
+The following command-line performs a holdout evaluation on the data set #2 (test.crfsuite.txt) with the option (-e2).

 0....1....2....3....4....5....6....7....8....9....10